SadhanaSai/12740-COVIDOccupancy/README.md

 This sensor could be used in speed timers, foot count detectors in various places.

 #### Signal characteristics
+The signals output given by the break beam sensor are logical 1/0 outputs.
+1 representing that the receiver received the IR beam.
+0 representing that the beam was broken.

 ## Experiments and Results